CenturyLinkCloud/PublicKB/Servers/setting-up-disaster-recovery-using-visions-solutions-double-take-availability.md

 ### Source Server

-For this example, the source server is running CentOS 6.
+For this example, the Source Server is running CentOS 6.

--   Deploy Double-Take Console on a VM in CenturyLink Cloud by running the [Double-Take Windows Blueprint from the blueprint library](../ecosystem partners/marketplace guides/getting-started-with-double-take-blueprint.md) or install Double-Take Console on a workstation that can communicate with both source and target server (Refer to [Double-Take User Guide](//download.doubletake.com/_download/dt53/docs/Availability/User's%20Guide/Double-Take%20Availability%20User's%20Guide.htm#CSHID=ConsoleInstall.htm|StartTopic=Content%2FConsoleInstall.htm) )
+1. Deploy Double-Take Console on a VM in CenturyLink Cloud by running the [Double-Take Windows Blueprint from the blueprint library](../ecosystem partners/marketplace guides/getting-started-with-double-take-blueprint.md) or install Double-Take Console on a workstation that can communicate with both source and Target Server (Refer to [Double-Take User Guide](//download.doubletake.com/_download/dt53/docs/Availability/User's%20Guide/Double-Take%20Availability%20User's%20Guide.htm#CSHID=ConsoleInstall.htm|StartTopic=Content%2FConsoleInstall.htm) )

--   Once installed, start the Console from the “Start’ Menu
+2. Once installed, start the Console from the “Start’ Menu

     ![DT-console-icon](../images/doubletake/DT-console-icon.png)

--   Double-Take Console will be the management interface to set up the DR environment
+3. Double-Take Console will be the management interface to set up the DR environment

     ![DT-console-UI](../images/doubletake/DT-console-UI.png)